PrithivishS/PrithivishS/Docker Basics.md

  - public and private registries.
  - Create own image (dockerfile)

-Installing docker on a centos based virtual machine. sudo dnf install podman
+Installing docker on a centos based virtual machine.\
+sudo dnf install podman.

 **Container Registry**: This is a repository where container images are stored.
 Popular registries include Docker Hub, Quay.io, and Google Container Registry.